Table of Contents

 - Phishing redirection: Blocking malicious ads stops many phishing redirects served to users browsing a website.

-- Man-in-the-middle attacks: The remote server loads web pages, so no data transfers between a website and the user’s local machine.
+- Adversary-in-the-middle attacks: The remote server loads web pages, so no data transfers between a website and the user’s local machine.
 After the remote server loads a web page, a stream of content is sent to the user’s local device.
-Because no data is sent to the user’s device, stealing data using a man-in-the-middle attack is not possible.
+Because no data is sent to the user’s device, stealing data using a man-in-the-middle attack is impossible.

 How Proofpoint Can Help